Hone logo

 Constraints

-• The input to myPromiseAll will be an iterable (most commonly an array) of values.
+• The input promises will always be an array.

-• The function should be efficient and not block the event loop unnecessarily.
+• The function should not modify the original input array.

 Notes